Notre Dame Preaching Academy

 The 2018 cohort who finish in June, 2019 includes:

 - Diocese of Dallas, TX

 - Diocese of Kalamazoo, MI

 - Diocese of Victoria, TX

-See a list of current and past participants here.
+See a list of past participants here.

 Rev. Michael E. Connors, C.S.C., Director

 The John S. Marten Program in Homiletics and Liturgics